 In addition to the event data, we have the name of all of the players who are on the ice for each event.
 We record this information as well as which players were on the ice for the home team for the event and which players were on the ice for the away team for the event.
 Note that for every event on the ice we will distribute value for that event to all of the players on the ice.
 This is done to account for the effect of an individual, for example, a Sidney Crosby or a Shea Weber, who may impact events but is not directly involved in a given event such as a shot.
 We also record the location where a particular shift starts.
 We will denote the variable ZS, for zone start, as a 1 if a shift starts in the home offensive zone, a zero if the shift starts in the neutral zone and a -1 if the shift starts in the home defensive zone.
 As several analysts including Charron [8] and Calloway [9] have noted, where an individual starts their shifts can inflate or deflate their offensive numbers.
 Our approach here is different than the zone start percentage that is typically used by hockey analysts which calculates the ratio of shift starts in the offensive zone to shift starts outside the neutral zone.
-The drawback to the latter statistic is that it treats a player with 40 defensive zone starts, 200 neutral zone starts, 50 neutral zone starts and 150 offensive zone starts.
+The drawback to the latter statistic is that it treats a player with 40 defensive zone starts, 200 neutral zone starts and 60 offensive zone starts, a zone start percentage of 60%, the same as a player with 100 defensive zone starts, 50 neutral zone starts and 150 offensive zone starts.
 Our approach focuses on the number of additional starts in the offensive zone.